Peliha-ip/Shellfish-Reigns/README.md

 - Combining a crab claw and a lobster claw with sticks and strings gives the player the crustacean staff that extends both
 - Perfume repels creepers, undead mobs, spiders, cave spiders, and silverfish
 - Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautiluses, meerkats, whales, dolphins, pakicetuses, sniffers, ocelots, seagulls, flamingos, harbor seals, platipuses, and mantis shrimps
-- Perfume is forbidden in the deep dark, and ancient cities, as it's an immediate trigger to the warden
+- Perfume is forbidden in the deep dark, and ancient cities, as it's an immediate trigger for the warden
 - Pakicetuses show interests towards whales and dolphins
 - Cold ocean ruins can have Pakicetus husks in suspicious gravel
 - Seagulls would pick up some items like spider eyes or rotten flesh on beaches